mads-hartmann/new/README.md

 Before switching to nix (merging this branch) I want to

-- Version locking.
+- Version locking<br/>
-  So far I just pinned the version following https://nix.dev/tutorials/towards-reproducibility-pinning-nixpkgs) But I might want ot use https://github.com/nmattia/niv Is it possible to pin specific packages to specific versions? (see https://github.com/NixOS/nixpkgs/issues/93327)
+  So far I just pinned the version following [this guide](https://nix.dev/tutorials/towards-reproducibility-pinning-nixpkgs).
+I might want to use [niv](https://github.com/nmattia/niv) though.
+I'd also like to figure out what mechanisms are in place for pinning a specific tool to a specific version.
+[This issue](https://github.com/NixOS/nixpkgs/issues/93327) might help me understand if that's possible and if so, how.
-  - tailscale is currently 1.30.2
-  - pre-commit is currently 2.19.0
-  - docker is Docker version 20.10.18, build v20.10.18.
-  - treefmt is 0.4.1
-  - nixpkgs-fmt 1.3.0
-  - prettier is 2.7.1
 - Do I want to use cachix as a binary cache?
 Is it useful when I don't nix-build anything?

 ## Decisions